ElDuke717/algo-problems/README.md

-# Algo-Problems
+# Data Structures and Algorithms

-This is an app built with SvelteKit to keep track of and outline some algorithm problems.
+This is a Svelte is a reference that I built to learn about data structures and algorithms.

+I am continually building it out and an adding to it.